antaldaniel/greendeal/content/authors/istvan_simon/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- project contributors
+- data curators
 ---

 Istvan is an experienced technology entrepreneur venturing new digital solutions and business models.
 Before that he was a consulting actuary for a decade with large and smaller clients in Northern, Western and Eastern Europe.
-His business understanding paired with his highly quantitative background and programming skills make him able to help our business and research partners turn their data workflows more automated, reproducible, effective and efficient.
-Istvan follows the [Code of Ethics of the Hungarian Actuarial Society](http://actuary.hu/weblap2/wp-content/uploads/Etikai-Szabalyzat-20161111-clean.pdf).
+He has participated in the validation journey of our automated data observatory.